hocuscodus/qed-lang/_tutorial/12-calls.md

 While this may first look as a fundamental flaw, it truly is a blessing in disguise, as we'll see soon.
 {: .notice--warning}

 The novelty here is not class calls by themselves, functions do it well.
 It's more than classes now have a dual nature and can be invoked both ways in the same code.
-That brings another caveat, which is how object instantiation deal with return values now present in classes?
+That brings another caveat, which is how class instantiation deal with return values now present in classes?

 {% include sandboxframe.html qedsrc="calls3.qed" gui="0" height="200px" %}